 Plenty of SEO plugins for WordPress are available to make your life easier.

-• All in One SEO Pack—This plugin optimises a WordPress website for SEO.
-It is available in a free version and a paid Pro version for $79 per year.
+All in One SEO Pack—This plugin optimises a WordPress website for SEO.
+It is available in a free version and a paid Pro version starting at $49.60 per year (introductory offer).

 Local SEO is crucial for businesses in Northern Ireland, Ireland, and the UK.
 Plugins like Yoast SEO and All in One SEO Pack can help optimise for region-specific searches and improve visibility in local Google results.